The National Cholesterol Education Program (NCEP) offers cholesterol guidelines for men and women.

 Diet and exercise remain the first-line treatment option for high cholesterol in those at low to moderate risk for heart disease.
-And, most certainly, they are measures of prevention that everyone should heed.
+Most certainly, they are measures of prevention that everyone should heed.
+Lifestyle changes include:

 If you are concerned about your cholesterol levels and your risk for heart disease, talk to your doctor.
 There are steps that you can take to reduce the risk.

 Statins are often prescribed for high cholesterol.
-They are designed to be used in combination with lifestyle therapy.
+They are designed to be used in combination with lifestyle changes.
 Statins works by blocking an enzyme (HMG-CoA reductase) that helps the body make cholesterol.
-The benefit from these medicines may also come from their anti-inflammation properties.
-Common examples of statins include:
+The benefit from these medications may also come from their anti-inflammation properties.

 Statin drugs have proven to be effective in reducing cholesterol levels.
-These medicines may also reduce the incidence of heart attack, stroke, and death.
+These medications may also reduce the incidence of heart attack, stroke, and death.

 American Heart Association